Frequently Asked Questions

 What is the PitchVault Investor Network?

-The Investor Network is a curated matching layer that connects founders with approved investors who are actively sourcing deal flow.
+The Investor Network is a curated, closed matching layer that connects founders with approved investors who are actively sourcing deal flow.

 What is a Company Page, and why does it matter for the investor network?

 It captures your founding thesis, origin story, team credentials, traction highlights, raise details, and the unfair advantages you bring to the business.
-Investors who view your report or leaderboard entry can click through to your Company Page to learn more before deciding to reach out.
+Investors who view your report or leaderboard entry can click through to your Company Page to assess the opportunity before deciding to reach out.

-Raise activity (for example preparing, actively raising, or round closed) and an optional target close month are edited in the Raise section of your Company Page editor — that drives what investors see in Deal Flow filters and on cards, separate from the round size text taken from your deck.
+Raise activity (preparing, actively raising, or round closed) and an optional target close month are edited in the Raise section of your Company Page editor — that drives what investors see in Deal Flow filters and on cards, separate from the round size text extracted from your deck.

-Without a Company Page, investors who view your score have nowhere to go — they close the tab and move on.
-With one, you give them everything they need to decide "I want to talk to this founder" in under two minutes.
+Investors who view your score without a Company Page have nowhere to go — they move on.
+A well-constructed Company Page gives an investor everything they need to make a contact decision in under two minutes.

 Company Pages are available on Pro.
 Set yours up from the ◈ tab in your founder dashboard.
 Pages are private until you publish them.